 - Severe Weather

 - Active shooter/hostile intruder

-- Fire
+- o Fire

-- Tornado
+- o Tornado

-- 2. A timely warning is when a Clery Act reportable crime has occurred and represents an ongoing threat to the Institute's community.
+- A timely warning is when a Clery Act reportable crime has occurred and represents an ongoing threat to the Institute's community.
 Should this situation occur, the Executive Office will provide notification through email and/or text message.